wangozz/wk3cc/README.md

-# wk3cc
-# Restaurant Review Project
+# Restaurant Reviews

-This project is a Python application for managing restaurant reviews using SQLAlchemy, a popular Object-Relational Mapping (ORM) library.
-It allows you to create and manage restaurants, customers, and reviews, including various operations such as finding the fanciest restaurant, adding and deleting reviews, and more.
+This project focuses on building a system to manage restaurant reviews.
+It includes three main models: `Restaurant`, `Review`, and `Customer`.
+A `Restaurant` can have multiple reviews, a `Customer` can leave multiple reviews, and a `Review` belongs to both a `Restaurant` and a `Customer`.
+The relationship between `Restaurant` and `Customer` is many-to-many.

 ## Table of Contents